FOR APPOINTMENTS (704) 831-8968

 Patty enjoys the freedoms of private practice as she continues to incorporate revolutionary tools and techniques into her work.
 She received her Master's Degree in Social Work from Fordham University in NYC and was an early adopter of Accelerated Resolution Therapy and trained under the protocol's creator in 2014.
 She is a Master Level ART practitioner and SAF-T (Sensation Awareness Focus Technique) Trainer.
-Patty is one of the first 150 or so certified practitioners of the RTM Protocol (Reconsolidation of Traumatic Memories).
+Patty is also part of the first wave practitioners trained and certified in the RTM Protocol (Reconsolidation of Traumatic Memories).
+Patty is a regular guest on the Life After PTSD podcast where she and her clients share stories of healing.

 Patty has a special interest in the gut brain connection, as well as yoga and meditation and works closely with a naturopathic doctor and therapeutic yoga instructor to support client's physical and emotional health.

-Many individuals experience symptoms associated with painful and traumatic circumstances.
-Anxiety, fear, and hopelessness are a few emotions that can linger long after such events.
-Using RTM and ART, you can overcome negative feelings, replace upsetting images, and heal from the pain of the past.
+Many individuals continue to experience fear, terror, and helplessness in the form of nightmares and flashbacks long after a traumatic event.
+Using RTM and ART, you can overcome negative feelings, neutralize and replace upsetting images, and heal from the pain of the past.

-Depression, fear, and anxiety are some of the most common and uncomfortable emotions that we all experience at various points in our lives.
-ART helps you change your perspective of past events and present triggers, enabling you to visualize a future full of joy, motivation, and confidence.
+Depression, anxiety, shame, and guilt are some of the most common and uncomfortable emotions that we all experience at various points in our lives.
+RTM and ART help you change your perspective of past events and present triggers, enabling you to visualize a future full of joy, motivation, and confidence.

 We offer appointments at various times of the day in an effort to accommodate every busy schedule.
 Appointments are available as early as 8am and evening sessions can be scheduled on Wednesdays until 8pm.